Understanding and Avoiding Split Brain Scenarios in SAP HANA Environments

 What is a Failover Cluster Split Brain Scenario?

-There are two types of split-brain scenarios which may occur for an SAP HANA resource hierarchy if appropriate steps are not taken to avoid them.
+While split brain can happen in any clustered environment, in an SAP HANA environment, there are two types of split-brain scenarios which may occur for an SAP HANA resource hierarchy if appropriate steps are not taken to avoid them.

 • HANA Resource Split Brain: The HANA resource is Active (ISP) on multiple cluster nodes.
 This situation is typically caused by a temporary network outage affecting the communication paths between cluster nodes.